chromaui/chromatic-docs/snapshots.md

 </details>

 <details>
-<summary>Why is my tab component's width rendering inconsistently?</summary>
+<summary>Why is my tab component's width rendering inconsistently in snapshots?</summary>

 Certain UI libraries like Material calculate the dimensions of each tab by measuring the rendered width of the tab's children using JavaScript (for example, via `getBoundingClientRect()`).